 Pencils and paintbrushes know zip, zero, nada about art.
 There are no pencils that can give you drawing ideas.

-There is not one paintbrush that can give you painting tips that make your art better.
+There is not one paintbrush that can tell you how to make your art better.

 They all have IQ’s of zero.

 And they are not the source of your creativity.
 They will not help you develop your talent one iota.

 Pencils and paintbrushes are like the old joke about the academically failing football player whose teacher asked him, “Don’t you know anything?”

 Sighing, he replied, “Sir, I don’t even suspect anything.”

 Yet many aspiring artists seem obsessed with an illusion.
 That somewhere there are just the right art supplies that will make a big difference in their work.

 I noticed this at a monthly meeting of an art group I once belonged to.
 Part of the program at each meeting was usually a guest artist who did a painting demonstration.

 At that month's meeting the guest was Eileen Sorg, a colored pencil artist.